Here is a question I get asked quite often so I though I would post it.

 The answer is yes with a couple caveats.

-Many people have 7.25″ vintage radius necks and want the frets filed flatter in the center so they can play lead easier and more comfortably.
+Many people have 7.25″ vintage radius necks and want the frets filed flatter in the center so they can play solos easier and more comfortably.
 The reason people do it is to provide more distance to bend the note at about the 15th fret before fretting out.
 It can give a somewhat flatter effective radius.
-If you want to bend the high e to a minor third on a standard 7.25 radius at the 12th and beyond then the action has to be set high, above 2/32″ to avoid fretting out on the frets forward of the one you are bending on.
+If you want to bend the high e to a minor third on a standard 7.25 radius at the 12th and beyond then the action has to be set high, 2/32″ and above to avoid fretting out on the frets forward of the one you are bending on.
 It is just a matter of geometry and the math doesn’t lie.
-That tight radius will not allow the bend without high action.
-Most people don’t like that high action if they are playing a lot of lead.
+That tight radius will not allow the bend without higher action.
+That is the compromise.